fairlearn/fairlearn/docs/user_guide/mitigation.rst

 .. [*] coming soon!

-DP refers to demographic parity, EO to equalized odds, TPRD to true positive rate difference, ERR to error rate ratio, and BGL to bounded group loss.
+DP refers to Demographic Parity, EO to Equalized Odds, TPRP to True Positive Rate Parity, FPRP to False Positive Rate Parity, ERP to Rrror Rate Parity, and BGL to bounded group loss.
 For more information on the definitions refer to :ref:`fairness_in_machine_learning`.
 To request additional algorithms or fairness definitions, please open a